-Howard Park This park is bounded by Chestnut Road, Grove Avenue, McCathran Hall and the Woman's Club. is located along the north side of Center Street between Grove Avenue and Chestnut Road.
+Howard Park is located along the north side of Center Street between Grove Avenue and Chestnut Road.
 As noted above, the 1897 Maddox plan divided this park into Chapel Park and Howard Park (also referred to historically as Hotel Park).
 Howard Park was named after Dr. Flodoardo Howard, a founding trustee and the first president of the association.
 In 1901, the assembly hall (today McCathran Hall) was erected at the southern end of Howard Park.
 In 1927, the hotel at the north end was razed because it no longer generated revenue.
 In 1940 a new assembly building for the Woman's Club was built on the site.
 Today, Howard Park extends from Center Street on the south to Miller Drive on the north between Chestnut Road and Grove Avenue.
 It provides a common green for McCathran Hall and the Woman's Club.
 Footpaths associated with the structures pass through the park, which otherwise features turf lawn, rhododendrons, oakleaf hydrangea, and other shrubs, and deciduous and evergreen trees, including holly, oak, pine, and tricolor beech.
 Behind the Woman's Club is a stand of cherry trees.
 The park has an uneven topography that slopes down to the northwest.
 Small-scale features include four concrete and wood-slat benches and various types of signage.